johnmjkim/route42-app/docs/report.md

 Greater Data Usage, Handling and Sophistication

+1. Read data instances from multiple local files in different formats (JSON, XML or Bespoken). (easy)
-1. User profile activity containing a media file (image, animation (e.g. gif), video). (easy)
+2. User profile activity containing a media file (image, animation (e.g. gif), video). (easy)
-2. Use GPS information. (easy)
+3. Use GPS information. (easy)
-3. User statistics.
+4. User statistics.
 Provide users with the ability to see a report of total views, total followers, total posts, total likes, in a graphical manner. (medium)

 User Interactivity

 1. The ability to micro-interact with 'posts' (e.g. like, report, etc.) [stored in-memory]. (easy)
 2. The ability for users to ‘follow’ other users.
 There must be an adjustment to either the user’s timeline in relation to their following users or a section specifically dedicated to posts by followed users. [stored in-memory] (medium)
+5. Scheduled actions.
+At least two different types of actions must be schedulable.
+For example, a user can schedule a post, a like, a follow, a comment, etc. (medium)

 User Privacy